frenchy64/frenchy64.github.io/_posts/2013-08-16-first-steps-with-core-typed.markdown

 In this example, `*atom-or-nil*` has type `(U nil (Atom1 Number))`.

-This code results in a type error: Typed Clojure does not refine the type of mutable bindings, so it cannot rule out a null pointer exception.
+This code results in a type error &mdash; Typed Clojure does not refine the type of mutable bindings, so it cannot rule out a null pointer exception.
 (Typed Clojure guarantees typed code cannot throw null pointer exceptions).